kwerty/DviZe.Hid.Win/docs/IHidDevice.md

 Creates an [IHidFeatureReportReaderWriter](IHidFeatureReportReaderWriter.md) for reading and/or writing feature reports.

+If a handle is supplied, the caller retains handle ownership.
+Otherwise a new handle is created, and `IHidFeatureReportReaderWriter` will own it.

 Throws `HidException` if the device has dismounted or the handle is closed.

-In cases where a handle must be created, additional exceptions may be thrown.
-See `GetHandleAsync`.
+In cases where a handle must be created, `HidAccessException` or `HidAccessConflictException` may also be thrown.

+`IHidFeatureReportReaderWriter` must be disposed regardless of handle ownership.

 ## GetStreamAsync